AntonyLeons/blog.leons.dev/src/content/posts/welcome.md

 author: antony
 ---

 Hey!
-Welcome to my blog, it's great to have you ✨
+Welcome to my blog, it's great to have you! ✨

-This is just an intro into how and why I created my website, the tools I used and future improvements I'm figuring out how to do.
+This is just an intro to how and why I created my website, the tools I used, and future improvements I'm figuring out how to implement.
-I'll give a brief overview of costing(a lot less than you think), and maybe I'll write some tutorial over summer depending on how bored I am.
+I'll give a brief overview of the costs (a lot less than you think), and maybe I'll write some tutorials over the summer depending on how bored I am.

 Follow my socials or bookmark this page and check in every month or so.

-I'll also be publishing opinion pieces but they'll be tagged appropriately so I can save you some time.
+I'll also be publishing opinion pieces, but they'll be tagged appropriately so I can save you some time.

-But if you're here cheers for browsing to my blog and stay tuned for updates
+If you're here, thanks for checking out my blog, and stay tuned for updates!